-The Doctor of Ministry program is the signature degree of the University and draws students into a learning environment that includes global and cultural diversity of the student body, faculty, and course locations.
-Anchored by teaching from a historically rooted, whole Bible narrative theology, students receive direct exposure to the new realities of a global world in the midst of economic, social, environmental, and spiritual transformation.
+The Doctor of Ministry program draws students into a learning environment that includes global and cultural diversity as it relates to the student body, and faculty.
+Anchored by teaching from a historically rooted, whole Bible narrative theology, students receive direct exposure to the new realities of a global world in the associated with economic, social, political, environmental, and spiritual transformation.

-The DMin. is distinct from the PhD. or ThD. in that its primary focus is on implementing and strengthening effective arenas.
-TNIU follows the medical model of preparing doctors for surgery in the operating room.
-Many seminary educators have chosen the DMin.
-Degree program to enhance their ability to provide training relevant to practical issues in Christian ministry The Doctor of Ministry does require demonstration of critical thought and the highest academic standards.
+The Doctor of Ministry, is distinct from the PhD. or ThD. in that its primary focus is on implementing and strengthening the church minister, relevant to practical issues in Christian ministry.
+The Doctor of Ministry does require demonstration of critical thought and the highest academic standards.

-The first part of the program consists of one online course, which is then followed by an opportunity for the “immersion” course that will consist of a “deep dive” into a culture from different countries around the globe each year.
-In this experience, students will be practicing methods for penetrating local cultures to uncover potential ministry opportunities.
+The courses are delivered online.
+Consider the courses immersion opportunities in that they will consist of a “deep dive” into culture from different perspectives as students participate with fellow students from countries around the globe in theological discussion.
+In this experience, students will be practicing methods for penetrating local cultures to uncover potential ministry and mission opportunities.

 The next step in the educational process is the coaching and research course that helps students identify and clarify their project topic.
-After which, the students will design a customized elective track to build their research and experience for their final Ministry Project.
+After which, the students will design research, drawing from personal, academic and class related course experience for their final Ministry Project.
 Students can select project topics that explore new interests; have immediate practical benefit to their current work; or build toward a publishable work.

-TNIU’s DMin. program is unique in many ways.
-We ask students to write every assignment, including the Project, in ways that benefit the wider context in which they are live and work.
+TNIU’s Doctor of Ministry program is unique in many ways.
+We ask students to write every assignment, including the dissertation project, in ways that benefit the wider context in which they live and work.
 Once the student has completed his/her degree both the institution and the student will have been strengthened.

 Doctor of Ministry and (Extended DMin) Learning Outcomes